gcapes/markdown-cv/index.md

 `2008–2011`
 **Research Associate**, Centre For Atmospheric Science, University of Manchester
-- Physical and chemical characterisation of atmospheric aerosol properties using a range of instrumentation (aircraft measurements and ground based field work)
+- Physical and chemical characterisation of atmospheric aerosol particles using a range of instrumentation (aircraft measurements and ground based field work)
 - Responsible for managing a field site, diagnosing instrument faults and performing calibrations